bzigterman/bzigterman.github.io/resume.md

 ## Experience

+#### 2016–present
-2016–present: Reporter, **The Champaign News-Gazette**, Champaign, IL
+Reporter, **The Champaign News-Gazette**, Champaign, IL

 - Write 1–4 articles every day, ranging from business to agriculture to crime to Sunday features
 - Write a Sunday business feature story each week
+- Write breaking crime and business stories throughout the day
+- Cover federal lawsuits, tracking them with PACER
+- File FOIA requests regularly
+- Analyze data using spreadsheets and pivot tables
 - Shoot and edit a weekly agriculture video
+- Launched internal newsroom service to track website changes

 2014–16: Business and Education Reporter, **The Galesburg Register-Mail**, Galesburg, IL